solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 ## Customizing the container runtime

-When using containers for your application, simply choosing a platform to run your MySQL and PHP containerized applications plays an important part in how much performance can be achieved.
+When using containers for your MySQL and PHP application, the platform choice has a huge impact on your performance limits.
 In most cases, creating a custom PHP container can improve performance up to 6x over the out-of-the-box official PHP containers.
-As a developer, it is important to determine if the effort of building a custom image will be worth the performance gain from the work.
-Also keep in mind that later versions of PHP tend to perform better than older versions.
+It is important to determine if the effort of building a custom image will be worth the performance gain from the work.
+Also, keep in mind recent versions of PHP tend to perform better than older versions.

 Custom environments can be tested against standard workloads by running various benchmarks using the [PHPBench tool].

+![Read more icon] [Container insights overview]

 ## Running MySQL Benchmarks